 Advanced Account Settings

-You may also configure additional settings when adding new or editing existing account.
+You may also configure additional settings when adding a new account or editing an existing account.

 The Advanced Account Settings dialog will open: